 Subscribe to our Newsletter!

 Receive selected content straight into your inbox.

-According to a study done by Ohio University: “Around 40 percent of adults in the U.S. work upwards of 50 hours a week, and more than 18 percent adults work more than 60 hours a week.”
+According to a study done by Ohio University: “Around 40 percent of adults in the U.S. work upwards of 50 hours a week, and more than 18 percent of adults work more than 60 hours a week.”

 In an ideal scenario, your brain can operate for an hour efficiently provided it is followed by a 15-minute break.
 To gain maximum efficiency from an 8-hour workday, this is how it needs to play out.
 Few people can actually afford to do this in a typical office environment.

-There is then the question about how productive an actual day in the office can be.
+There is then the question of how productive an actual day in the office can be.
 Employees within a typical office are generally spending more than an hour catching up with news online.
 They also spend an average of 30 to 45 minutes on social media.

 There is also the other social quotient in almost every office wherein employees chat around about topics not related to their work, and are actually searching for their next job online.
 This takes away roughly another hour from the typical workday.

-Keeping this in mind, a number of companies today are experimenting with something even more radical — a shorter work week with fewer hours to boost productivity levels.
+Keeping this in mind, a number of companies today are experimenting with something even more radical — a shorter workweek with fewer hours to boost productivity levels.

 In this scenario, working hours are cut down radically, with employees generally not spending anything more than 32 hours a week in the office.
 The results look promising.